ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 ![LCD to Arduino](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I12.png)

+Congratulations!
+The sensor is fully assembled.
+Now connect the Arduino to your computer and upload the program to use it.

+## Uploading the Program

 12. Connect the Arduino USB cable between the Arduino and your computer.

 13. (If not already installed) Download [ArduinoIDE](https://www.arduino.cc/en/software/).

-14. Set the time on the RTC: Download the code file [*Set_RTC_Time.ino*](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Set_RTC_Time.ino) and open it in ArduinoIDE.
+14. Set the time on the RTC (if not already set): Download the code file [*Set_RTC_Time.ino*](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Set_RTC_Time.ino) and open it in ArduinoIDE.

 15. Go to Tools>Board and select your Arduino type.